ShatrovOA/dtFFT/docs/usage.rst

 Each is tailored to specific transformation needs.
 Plans are created using the ``create`` method or corresponding constructor, as detailed in the Fortran, C, and C++ API sections.
-For every plan type, an MPI communicator must be specified to define the process distribution (see `Grid Decomposition`_ below).
+For every plan type, an MPI communicator can be specified to define the process distribution (see `Grid Decomposition`_ below).
 The optimization level applied during plan creation can be controlled via the effort parameter (see `Selecting plan effort`_ below).
 Additional parameters include:

 - **Precision**: Controlled by :f:type:`dtfft_precision_t` with the following options: